We’re Here to Help 720.891.4657

 As nature finds ways to survive human development, depicted here as a weed growing in a sidewalk crack, so to will parents persevere through trying times with their children

 Parents of addicts have a very difficult time because so often they feel hopeless frustrated afraid and angry.
 As parents there is a natural inclination to try to remain in control of the child that is a drug abuser or alcoholic.
-All these feelings are complicated by a parent’s tendency to place blame on themselves.
+All these feelings are complicated by a parent’s tendency to place blame on themselves, leading to the question: can alcohol addiction be cured?
 Blaming oneself dilutes the opportunity not only to help one’s child but also to help and heal themselves and the family.

 Many addicts are skilled manipulators which frequently drives the family to continue their behavior.
 It is challenging and imperative to gather one’s inner strength and not allow guilt to become the primary motivating force to help the recovering addict.
 Family members unwilling to accept that addiction is a disease tend to hold onto an illusion of power.
 That is they believe they caused the addiction and must strive to control it so the addict ultimately will be cured.